-- Monitoring and forecasting emergencies and assessment of x. their consequences; - ii.
-Interaction, through Competent Authorities, between appropriate organizations involved in disaster 2 management; - iii.
-Joint planning, development and implementation of research projects, exchange of scientific and technical publications and results of research works in the field of disaster management; - iv.
-Exchange of information, periodicals or any other publications, video and photo materials, as well as technologies, as mutually agreed within the scope of this MoU; - v.
-Organization of joint conferences, seminars, workshops as well as exercises and trainings in the relevant fields;
+- i.
+Monitoring and forecasting emergencies and assessment of their consequences; - Interaction, through Competent ii.
+Authorities, between appropriate organizations involved in disaster management; - Joint planning, development iii. and implementation of research projects, exchange of scientific and technical publications and results of research works in the field of disaster management; - Exchange of information, iv. periodicals other or any publications, video and photo materials, as well as technologies, as mutually agreed within the scope of this MoU; - Organization of joint v. conferences, seminars, workshops as well as exercises and trainings

-- Exchangeofexpertsandexperiences in disaster management; - vii.
-Training and capacity building of first responders in search and rescue operations; exchange of trainees and experts to facilitate capacity building in the field of disaster management; - viii.
-Rendering assistance, as mutually agreed, for providing technical facilities and equipment, enhancing early warning systems and capacity building of the Parties in disaster management; ix.
-Providing assistance, as mutually agreed, in emergency response; x.
-Mutual assistance sharing of knowledge and expertise for creation of disaster resilient infrastructure; - Rendering quality management systems, as mutually agreed in accordance with the internationally recognized standards; - xii.
-Any other activities related to disaster management, which may be mutually agreed by the Competent Authorities of the Parties;
+- in the relevant fields; - Exchangeofexpertsandexperiences vi. in disaster management; - Training and capacity building of first responders in search and rescue operations; exchange of trainees and experts to facilitate capacity building in the field of disaster management; - viii.
+Rendering assistance, as mutually agreed, for providing technical facilities and equipment, enhancing early warning systems and capacity building of the Parties in disaster management; - Providing assistance, as mutually ix. agreed, in emergency response; - Mutual assistance sharing of х. knowledge and expertise for creation of disaster resilient infrastructure; - Rendering quality management xi. systems, as mutually agreed accordance with internationally recognized standards; - xii.
+Any other activities related to disaster management, may be mutually agreed by the Competent Authorities of the Parties: